dudadornelles/hop/examples/hop-builds-hop/README.md

 Make sure to change the admin password if you plan on using this tutorial to setup a more serious installation of hop.

+You should be able to use other `docker-machine` drivers too.